Charge fluctuations, phonons and superconductivity in multilayer graphene: Results

 \subsection{Band structures and density of states}

-We first calculate the band structures and density of states (DOS) of the graphene multilayers.\ It is well known that the external perpendicular electric field opens a gap at charge neutrality (CNP) and quenches the band borders of the low energy bands \cite{zhang2009direct,mccann2013electronic}, enhancing the density near the CNP and leading to van Hove singularities (VHS) in multilayer graphene systems.\ We set the interlayer potential to $\Delta_1 = 50$ meV.\ In Fig.~\ref{fig:4}(a), we show the lowest energy band in the hole side near the CNP of multilayer graphene.\ ``Mexican hat" profiles appear at the band edges due to the presence of the perpendicular electric field, making the density diverge logarithmically.\ The DOS of these graphene stacks behave differently under the same electric field, which partly explains the differences in the screened Coulomb interaction seen in Fig.~\ref{fig:3}.\ Note that the ABC trilayer graphene possesses the maximum value of the density at the VHS in Fig. \ref{fig:4}(a).\ The strength of the electric field changes the DOS in the graphene stacks as well, which is beyond the scope of this paper \cite{CWSS22b}.\ We mainly focus on the effect of the number of layers and their stacking on the superconductivity of non-twisted multilayer graphene.\
+We first calculate the band structures and density of states (DOS) of the graphene multilayers.\ It is well known that the external perpendicular electric field opens a gap at charge neutrality (CNP) and quenches the band borders of the low energy bands \cite{zhang2009direct,mccann2013electronic}, enhancing the density near the CNP and leading to van Hove singularities (VHS) in multilayer graphene systems.\ We set the interlayer potential to $\Delta_1 = 50$ meV (results of different $\Delta_1$ in Appendix~\ref{append_Delta1}), and mainly focus on the effects of different stackings and different number of layers. \ In Fig.~\ref{fig:4}(a), we show the lowest energy band in the hole side near the CNP of multilayer graphene.\ ``Mexican hat" profiles appear at the band edges due to the presence of the perpendicular electric field, making the density diverge logarithmically.\ The DOS of these graphene stacks behave differently under the same electric field, which partly explains the differences in the screened Coulomb interaction seen in Fig.~\ref{fig:3}.\ Note that the ABC trilayer graphene possesses the maximum value of the density at the VHS in Fig. \ref{fig:4}(a).\ The strength of the electric field changes the DOS in the graphene stacks as well, which is beyond the scope of this paper \cite{CWSS22b}.\ We mainly focus on the effect of the number of layers and their stacking on the superconductivity of non-twisted multilayer graphene.\